Thomas Hanbury

 Sir Thomas Hanbury (21 June 1832 – 9 March 1907) was an English businessman, gardener and philanthropist.
-He built the Giardini Botanici Hanbury, or Hanbury botanical gardens, at Mortola, between Ventimiglia and Menton, on the coast of Italy near to the border with France.
+He built the Giardini Botanici Hanbury, or Hanbury botanical gardens, at Mortola Inferiore, between Ventimiglia and Menton, on the coast of Italy near to the border with France.

 Early life

 Thomas Hanbury was born on 21 June 1832 at Bedford Road, Clapham, Surrey.
 He was the fourth child and third son of a pharmaceutical chemist, Daniel Bell Hanbury (1794–1882), and his wife Rachel, née Christy, (c.
 1802–1876).
 His eldest brother was the botanist and pharmacognosist Daniel Hanbury (1825–1875).
 The Hanburys were Quakers, and members of the family had been members of the Society of Friends since its beginnings in the seventeenth century.
 His great-aunt was the philanthropist and centenarian Elizabeth Hanbury.
 Thomas Hanbury was sent to predominantly Quaker schools, first in Croydon, and then in Epping.
 He remained a Friend all his life.